srijiths/GATE-ML/README.md

 * CorpusName 				: Name of the corpus
 * xmlCorpus 				: outputDir of Preprocess mode

-The ml-config.xml is under this folder , so a default location of trained model is here.
+The ml-config.xml is under this folder , so default location of trained model is here.

 application
 ----------